2022 Toyota GR Supra

-With that, the GR Supra did take plenty of design elements from FT-1 concept onto a smaller, more concentrated platform.
-The result is a distinctly styled sports car that stands out anywhere it shows up at.
+The exterior design should be familiar to us by now.
+The GR Supra continues to be a distinctly styled sports car that stands out anywhere it shows up at.
 It starts with a nose that reminds us of a modern racing car.
 Two triple-bulb LED headlamp units grace the front end above three deep grille slots.
 A clamshell hood creates the illusion of a long front end that reminds us of classic sports cars of the past.

-The only nod to past Supras are the taillights.
-They are squished between the hatchback and rear bumper.
 The hatchback sprouts a rear spoiler, while the lower part of the bumper has an aggressive diffuser with a center backup lamp and two chrome exhaust tips.
+The taillights are infused in the overall shape.
 The result is a sports car that breaks tradition from past Supras for today’s enthusiasts.

-Stepping inside the Supra will be a challenge for tall drivers.
+Stepping inside the GR Supra is a challenge for tall drivers.
 The roofline is low, yet it is also accommodating.
 The “humps” on the roof allow for taller drivers to gain headroom behind the wheel.
 There’s only seating for two, and both seats offer deep bolstering that is comfortable and supportive.

 The driver has access to a BMW-influenced cabin with several nods to Toyota’s co-development.
 Ergonomically superior, you have access to a digital instrument cluster, and controls for all functions with a hand’s reach.
 The infotainment system is also accessed by a dial, known as Supra Connect, and controls on the steering wheel.
 Though we wished the high-mounted infotainment screen was more canted to the driver and brighter to see.